-In Sum, the route to truth is found in pursuit of the will of the self.
+The route to truth is found in the pursuit of the will of the self.

 …of social reality dwell between comfort & joy, and contention and hatred.